 And every dollar is put to good use, supporting pro-worker candidates.

 To learn how to begin contributing to CAF and how to include a voluntary CAF payroll check-off clause in a contract, call the Government Affairs Department at 703-560-1493 or view p.
-13 of the LEAP manual, now available online.
+13 of the LEAP manual.

 Conference recognizes top LEF donors